systemd-analyze(1) — Linux manual page

 --root=PATH

-With cat-files and verify, operate on files underneath the
+with --offline=, operate on files underneath the specified

 Added in version 239.